Linking lineage and population observables in biological branching processes: Results for size-controlled models

 For the specific choice $A( \{ \y \} )=\delta (W - W_t( \{\y \})$, Eq.~\eqref{FT} leads to Crooks-like relation \cite{Crooks2000_vol61}: \be P_{\T{tree},B}(W,t)=P_{\T{lin},2B}(W,t) e^{W - t \Lambda_t}, \ee which relates the distribution of dynamical activity at time $t$ in a tree (resp. in a lineage): $P_{\T{tree},B}(W,t)$ (resp. $P_{\T{lin},2B}(W,t)$).
 This relation is illustrated in Fig.~\ref{fig2} for a population of cells growing with a constant single cell growth rate $\nu$.
 Numerically, instead of working directly with Eq.~\eqref{CRMpopulation2}, we simulate an equivalent Langevin equation, which accounts for deterministic growth with the rate $\nu$ and stochastic cell divisions with a rate $B(x,\nu)$.
 In the simulation, the division has been assumed to be symmetric and the single cell growth $\nu$ constant, which corresponds to the particular choice of $\Sigma(\y | \y')=\delta(\nu-\nu') \delta(x-x'/2)$.
 Note that this dynamics bears some similarity to that of stochastic resetting introduced in Ref. \cite{Evans2011}, with the difference that in our case the resetting of the size is relative to the current size before division, while in this reference the resetting was to a constant position.
 Another important difference is the absence of diffusion in our model.

 We have used normalized units of time and size, so that $\nu=2$ and $B(x,\nu)=\nu x$ in these units.
-Since $\Lambda_p=\Lambda_V=\nu$, $\Lambda_t=2$, the two distributions measured at the time $t=2$ cross as expected at $W=4$ (top figure).
-The bottom figure confirms that the slope of the log-ratio of the two probability distributions is indeed $-1$ as expected from Eq.~\eqref{crooks}.
+Since $\Lambda_p=\Lambda_V=\nu$, $\Lambda_t=2$, the two distributions measured at the time $t=2$ cross as expected at $W=4$ (Fig.~\ref{fig2}(a)).
+Fig.~\ref{fig2}(b) confirms that the slope of the log-ratio of the two probability distributions is indeed $-1$ as expected from Eq.~\eqref{crooks}.

 Let us emphasize the following points concerning our first main result: This fluctuation relation is very general, it holds whether or not the single cell growth rate fluctuates, i.e., for arbitrary forms of the kernel $\Sigma$ and arbitrary division rate $B(x,\nu)$.
 There is no requirement that the population should be stationary neither at time $0$ nor at time $t$.
 Further, it generalizes to the case that each cell has $m$ offsprings instead of two, provided that this number $m$ is independent on the state of the system $\y$ and that the modified lineage dynamics has a division rate $mB(x,\nu)$, as shown in Appendix~\ref{app:FT-size}.